REACH Rural Areas

 Improving tobacco-free environments in the Pacific Islands

-The University of Hawaii worked with United States Affiliated Pacific Islands (USAPI), including American Samoa, Guam, Commonwealth of the Northern Mariana Islands (CNMI), the Freely Associated States of the Federated States of Micronesia (FSM), Republic of the Marshall Islands (RMI), and the Republic of Palau, to increase access to smoke-free protections.
+The University of Hawaii worked with the United States Affiliated Pacific Islands (USAPI), including American Samoa, Guam, Commonwealth of the Northern Mariana Islands (CNMI), the Freely Associated States of the Federated States of Micronesia (FSM), Republic of the Marshall Islands (RMI), and the Republic of Palau, to increase access to smoke-free protections.

-For example, the REACH program worked with owners of public spaces that were exempted from the Clean Indoor Act in Kosrae Island, FSM, by supporting implementation of voluntary smoke-free protections.
+For example, the REACH program worked with owners of public spaces that were exempted from the Clean Indoor Act in Kosrae Island, FSM, by supporting the implementation of voluntary smoke-free protections.
 These efforts increased access to tobacco-free or smoke-free environments for an estimated 4,600 residents visiting Kosrae Airport, a gym, and four restaurants.

 Furthermore, some establishments in CNMI and FSM were unaware that they were subject to local tobacco-free laws.
 The University of Hawaii worked with the island nations to educate these establishments about the laws.
 A voluntary cadre of community members expressed interest in assisting with monitoring the efforts.

 In Central Alabama’s River Region there was a lack of healthy food options in Montgomery, Lowndes, and Macon counties.
 Poor diet is a risk factor for many chronic diseases.6

 The Montgomery Area Community Wellness Coalition launched the Healthy Corner Store Initiative to urge convenience stores to offer three different fruits and three different vegetables.
 Through the Healthy Corner Store Initiative, there was a 29% increase in community members reporting eating 3-5 servings of fruits and vegetables daily and 35% of people reported they were eating more fruits and vegetables.